Tracardi/tracardi/README.md

 We are looking for contributors.
 Would you like to help with Tracardi development fork Tracardi or contact us at tracardi.cdp@gmail.com or any social platform.

+# Read-map

+### Version 0.4.0

+#### Use cases
+- [x] Collecting events from web-page by JavaScript
+- [x] Binding events to elements on the page
+- [x] Gathering user properties
+- [ ] Merging user profiles
+- [ ] Simple segmentation

+#### Features
+- [x] Defining user data enhancement by workflow
+- [ ] Workflow staging – working copy of workflow is not affecting currently running workflows.
+Workflow is executed only after it is deployed not during editing.
+- [x] Simple workflow debugging
+- [x] Triggering workflow by rules
+- [x] Source configuration
+- [ ] Credentials inside source
+- [ ] Source should have type of query storage or event sourcing.
+- [x] Plugins configuration
+- [ ] Schema for PII

+### Version 0.5.0

+#### Use cases

+- [ ] Proof of concept for dynamic front-end loading

+#### Features:
+- [ ] Workflow parameters – Workflow has its own parameters that can be copied to action parameters.
+This allows for making workflow as a closed solution with own configuration.
+With this feature a ready to use workflows could be defined.
+- [ ] Reading data from external sources – use source configuration to fetch data
+- [ ] If Action – Should use plain/text editor not application/json
+- [ ] Join Node
+- [ ] GraphQL Endpoint for profile fetching
+- [ ] Global state of profile, session, event visible in Debugger.
+- [ ] Profiler as part of debugger

 # Support us

 If you would like to support us please follow us on [Facebook](https://bit.ly/3uPwP5a) or [Twitter](https://bit.ly/3uVJwLJ), tag us and leave your comments.
 Subscribe to our [Youtube channel](https://bit.ly/3pbdbPR) to see development process and new upcoming features.